Th1iago3/Minimal/README.md

 ## What is it?

-Minimal cleans up your Windows Desktop by replacing shortcut names with invisible characters supported by Windows.
+Minimal cleans up your Windows Desktop by replacing shortcut names with invisible characters.

-Version **v1.5** also saves and restores icon positions whenever possible.

 ## Requirements